top of page

 Where is the course based?

-The course is taught in person at Training for Counsellors, Haydock House, Haydock Mews, Pleckgate Road, Blackburn, Lancashire.
-BB1 9RP
+Training for Counsellors, Haydock House, Haydock Mews, Pleckgate Road, Blackburn, Lancashire.
+BB1 9RP.
+This is in-person training.

 When does it take place?

-Over the two years, there will also be 8 Community Days.
+Over the two years, there will also be 9 Community Days held, usually, on Saturdays.

 Costs

-£5500 per person for all teaching, handouts and materials, assessment and certification.
-Payment by instalments is an option.
+£6500 per person for all teaching, handouts and materials, assessment and certification.

 As a professional course requiring professional practice, there are additional requirements and costs: